Anbarasan-PM/Student-Admission-Prediction/README.md

                             sigmoid function is represented by :
                                                           f(x) = 1/(1+exp(-beta*x)

                  Disadvantages :
                     number of features > number of observations it ,the algorithm leads to overfts. non-linear probelms cannot be solved, because the boundary is linear.

                  Assumptions :
                    * Independence of errors.
                    * Linearity in the logit for continuous variables.
                    * Absence of multicollinearity.
                    * Lack of strongly influential outliers.

+      Decision Tree Classifier:
+                           A hierarchical structure which is used to predict continuous or classify categorical variables. if-else is used for each node in the tree to classify and the edges is to move the next state.

+                      Disadvantages :
+                          * Sensitive to outliers.
+                          * A problem of overfitting.
+                      Assumptions :
+                          * Statistical methods are used to oredering the variables as root node or internal node.
+                          * Feature values are preferred to be categorical.
+                          * Based on the attributes values records are distributed recurvesily.
+      Support Vector Machine :
+              A supervised learning algorithm which is used for both classification and regression problems.The objective of SVM algorithm is to find a hyperplane in an N-dimensional space that distinctly classifies the data points.

+                     Disadvantages :
+                        * Not good for the data has more outliers, noise.
+                        * Performs poorly in imbalanced datasets.
+                     Assumptions :
+                        * The margin should be as large as possible.
+                        * The support vectors are the most useful data points because they are the ones most likely to be incorrectly classified.
+     Random Forest :